 Settlement services help newcomers adjust to life in Canada.
 And, these services can help to remove financial, social, and cultural barriers that are vital to your success in Canada.
 Settlement agencies offer a variety of programs and services.

 Settlement agencies are community organizations that provide programs and services to help newcomers adjust to life in Canada.
-Each settlement agency provides different services.
-So it’s helpful to find a settlement agency that best meets your needs.
+Each settlement agency provides different services to meet your needs.

 Based on your needs, they can provide you with support services such as child care, translation, transportation, and many other services.
 Working together, you can work towards achieving your goals in Canada.